Sir-Photch/Sir-Photch/README.md

 Fun facts:

-- I like to download open source software,
+- I like to download open source software.
-- I report bugs,
+- I report bugs.
 - I program sometimes.

 Thank you for your attention.